 Ask A Health Professional Before Taking Robaxin With Other Drugs

-- Disclose with a doctor all the substances that a patient is taking to validate possible methocarbamol interactions.
+- Disclose a doctor all the substances that a patient is taking to validate possible methocarbamol interactions

-- Do not stop any medication without seeking the advice of a healthcare provider.
+- Do not stop the medication or search for alternatives without seeking the advice of a healthcare provider

-Stay cautious during the course of Robaxin because this drug has addictive properties.
-If any signs of Robaxin abuse were noticed on should enroll in an addiction treatment program before it is too late.
+It is important to stay cautious during the course of Robaxin use because this medication has addictive properties.
+If any signs of Robaxin abuse were noticed, one should enroll in an addiction treatment program before it is too late.
 Ask a doctor about a suitable rehabilitation facility that will match the patient’s needs.